EndPointCorp/end-point-blog/2025/06/creating-invoice-generator-api-using-c-sharp-and-minimal-apis.md

 }
 ```

-We will now use these classes to create tables in database, for which, we will define the DBSet for each classes in our `InvoiceDbContext.cs`.
+Will will now use these classes to create tables in the database and then define a `DBSet` for each class in our `InvoiceDbContext.cs`.

 ```diff
 public InvoiceDbContext(DbContextOptions<InvoiceDbContext> options)